phoenixframework/phoenix/guides/controllers.md

 Action fallback allows us to centralize error handling code in plugs which are called when a controller action fails to return a [`%Plug.Conn{}`](https://hexdocs.pm/plug/Plug.Conn.html#t:t/0) struct.
 These plugs receive both the `conn` which was originally passed to the controller action along with the return value of the action.

 Let's say we have a `show` action which uses [`with`](`Kernel.SpecialForms.with/1`) to fetch a blog post and then authorize the current user to view that blog post.
 In this example we might expect `fetch_post/1` to return `{:error, :not_found}` if the post is not found and `authorize_user/3` might return `{:error, :unauthorized}` if the user is unauthorized.
-We could use the `ErrorView` module that Phoenix generates for every new application to handle these error paths accordingly:
+We could use `ErrorView` which is generated by Phoenix for every new application to handle these error paths accordingly:

 ```elixir
 defmodule HelloWeb.MyController do